 A cautionary note to parents about shrugging off Financial Literacy and Investment courses in high school.

 Social media these days are spilling the bad parts of education.
 Heck, my own blog is critical of the system.
 I get it.
-What I don’t get is when something is in place that works, it is shrugged off by traditional parents.
+What I don’t get is when something is in place that works and is shrugged off by traditional parents.
 Let me get to the point.
 We teach financial literacy at our high school.
 We also teach investments as an elective.
 Because it is a state graduation requirement here in Illinois, people think it is a fluff course and try to “get it out of the way”.
 Many parents at my school choose to place Freshman in financial literacy in summer school so they can get the “real classes” in to get into a better college or university.
 This is where a huge problem occurs.

 That problem is that you are not making Financial Literacy an important choice in your son or daughters education.
 You are putting AP courses over reality.
 Social media people spew quotes like the following on a daily basis saying we as high school’s don’t actually teach people how to invest and manage money correctly: